ericaugusto-git/kashi-os/README.md

 - Skip, Previous, Pause, Mute controls.
 - Toggle view between audio file thumbnail or list of audio files on current folder.

+## Why
+Since I saw [this website](https://www.based.gg) three years ago (2022), I got the idea to do the samething as a portfolio.
+So I made this [initial version](https://ericaugusto-portfolio.netlify.app) and I wasn't really happy with it, I didn't have the skills to make things work as intended, so I dropped it to git gud at front-end dev.

+Two years later, I decided to pick it up again.
+Along the way I found a lot of inspiration on r/unixporn and especially in the work of Dustin Brett with daedalOS (the best personal website I've ever seen—absolute cinema).
+Dustin's project keeps showing me what's possible, which helps me keep pushing.

+This project is a reflection of my progress since the first version, and with it, I'm still constantly improving.

+TLDR: It's just for fun like building Legos :)

 ## 👨‍💻 Try it out

 1. Create a `.env` file in the root directory with the following variables: